In a nutshell…

 Heterocyclic Amines (HCAs): HCAs are chemical compounds that form when meat and fish is cooked under high temperatures like when grilling or frying.
 They aren’t restricted to processed meat, but significant amounts can be found in sausage, bacon, and burgers.
 HCAs cause cancer when given to animals in high amounts, but these amounts are much higher than what is found in the human diet.

 Sodium Chloride: sodium chloride (salt) is used to preserve processed foods.
 And while adding salt to your food in moderate amounts is good for you, eating a lot of processed food can lead to too much salt in your diet.
-Authority Nutrition
+Harvard School of Public Health

 - eliminate processed meat from your diet